 The following information is designed to help GPs in delivering healthcare to people with epilepsy.

 Guide for pharmacists working in registered pharmacy premises in the UK, co-produced by Epilepsy Society and Medway School of Pharmacy.
-Includes information about treatment, seizure types, points to cover with patients taking anti-seizure medication (ASM).
+Includes information about treatment, seizure types, points to cover with patients taking AEDs and materials pharmacists can give to their patients.

 subtitle: Meet the team